Grandview School District says juvenile "conspirators" arrested for threats

 There was no school that Monday because of President’s Day.

 Other postings contained inappropriate language regarding ethnic groups and sexual orientation, police said.
-The student admitting to the posting, but said it was a joke.
+The student admitted to the posting, but said it was a joke.

 The student denied plans for a school attack and didn't have access to weapons, police said.